-In addition to its own beef cows, Indian Ridge brokers grass-fed beef and lambs for neighboring ranchers.
-Potential Benefits: The two-year soil study showed clear benefits from rotationally grazing poultry on irrigated grass and legume pasture: - The deposition and distribution of manure increased soil organic matter - The increased organic matter increased the water infiltration rate.
-In the 2008 season, Indian Ridge Farm and Bakery will pasture nearly 2,500 chickens through a 2-acre pasture.
+In the 2008 season, Indian Ridge Farm and Bakery will pasture nearly 2,500 chickens through a 2 -acre pasture.
 Two beef cattle rotated through the pasture graze down grasses to a manageable level for the chickens.
 A flock of 100 layer hens follow the cows.
-By mid summer the same pasture accommodates 150 free-range turkeys.
+By mid summer the same pasture accommodates 150 freerange turkeys.
 At any given time during the season, 900 chickens are split among 12 pens.
 The grazing scheme has increased forage and improved water retention and infiltration, which has reduced the need for irrigation.
 The chickens are dressed at an average of 4 pounds following six weeks on pasture and four weeks in the brooder.
-Along with pastured eggs, turkeys, beef and lamb, the chickens are marketed on-farm, at local farmers markets, through the farm's CSA and in local restaurants.
+Along with pastured eggs, turkeys, beef and lamb, the chickens are marketed on -farm, at local farmers markets, through the farm's CSA and in local restaurants.
 Also included in the marketing mix are organic breads, granola and other goods that Barclay bakes on the farm and vegetables from the farm's greenhouse and garden.
 Other activities at Indian Ridge Farm & Bakery: